Exercise and Dementia

 One way to think of intelligence is the ability to do math problems without a calculator.
 People who understand chemistry, genetics, physics, or electricity, for example, are intelligent.
 Whereas, the term "cognition" refers to mental function in a more global sense.
 A decline in cognition (aka, "dementia") then, is not just an impairment in analytical skills, but a loss of memory of simple details (what is my phone number?, where do I live?), poor short-term memory (where did I park the car?), or, the most devastating to family members, a decline in the ability to recognize loved ones.

-Exercise can be beneficial for both: ie., regular exercise can prevent dementia, and, it can also enhance intelligence.
+Exercise can be beneficial for both: ie., regular exercise can prevent dementia as we age, but it can also enhance intelligence in students and healthy adults.
 This is why exercise is good for the brains of young people as well as older adults.

 DEMENTIA vs. ALZHEIMER'S DISEASE